Combat Rules

 Switching Weapons

 Whenever you use the Attack action, you can switch to a different weapon or pair of weapons.
+When making attacking with thrown weapons, you automatically draw another throwing weapon after making an attack.
 Otherwise, it takes an action to draw or switch weapons.
-If you are not actively holding a melee weapon, you cannot make an Attack of Opportunity until you switch to a melee weapon.

 Dual-Wielding

 If you are holding two weapons, then you make an additional off-hand attack with your second weapon whenever you take the Attack action, as long as the weapon in your off-hand is Light.
-However, if you do not have the Two-Weapon Fighting Style, then you attack with disadvantage on this off-hand attack.
+However, unless you have the Two-Weapon Fighting Style, then you attack with disadvantage on this off-hand attack.

 Armor Class